-Manchester Community College’s Annual Security Report presents college policies (e.g. policies concerning alcohol and drug use, crime prevention, and the reporting of crimes) concerning campus security and statistics for the previous three years concerning reported crimes that occurred on campus and on public property immediately adjacent to and accessible from the campus.
+Manchester Community College’s Annual Security Report presents college policies (e.g. policies on alcohol and drug use, crime prevention, and the reporting of crimes) about campus security and statistics for the previous three years, and information about reported crimes that occurred on campus, and on public property immediately adjacent to and accessible from the campus.

 College Security Policies